 The oXygen SVN Client is composed of several views allowing you to browse the Apache SubversionTM repositories and your local working copies, compare and merge modifications, check the revision history.
 All the views are dockable.
 This means you can move them to create the optimal layout for your use case.

-You can add multiple SVN repositories to the list accessed through different protocols (SVN, SVN + SSH, HTTP(S)) and browse them in parallel.
-In this way you can identify the resources you need to checkout, or even create branches or tags directly in the repository
+You can add multiple SVN repositories to the list accessed through different protocols (SVN, SVN + SSH, HTTP, HTTPS) and browse them in parallel.
+Therefore, you can identify the resources you need to checkout, or even create branches or tags directly in the repository

 The differences between the repository resources and the working copy ones are available in the Working Copy view.
 The incoming modifications are available in the repository as committed by other users since you last updated your local working copy from the repository.
 The outgoing modifications are available only in the working copy until you commit them to the repository or discard them.